DdogezD/fas-rs-mod/README_EN.md

   - **`"package"` = `target_fps`**

     - `package`: String, application package name
-    - `target_fps`: An array (e.g., `[30, 60, 120, 144]`) or a single integer, representing the target frame rate the game will render to, `fas-rs` will dynamically match at runtime.
+    - `target_fps`: An array (e.g., `[30, 60, 120, 144]`) or a single integer, representing the target frame rate the game will render to, `schedroid-rs` will dynamically match at runtime.

 - ### **Modes (`powersave` / `balance` / `performance` / `fast`) Description:**

   - #### **Mode Switching:**

-    - Currently, `fas-rs` does not have an official mode switching manager but integrates with the [`scene`](http://vtools.omarea.com) configuration interface.
+    - Currently, `schedroid-rs` does not have an official mode switching manager but integrates with the [`scene`](http://vtools.omarea.com) configuration interface.
 If you do not use scene, the default `balance` configuration is used.
-    - If you have some understanding of programming on Linux, you can switch to the corresponding mode by writing any of the 4 modes to the `/data/adb/fas-rs/mode` node, and you can also read it to know the current mode of `fas-rs`.
+    - If you have some understanding of programming on Linux, you can switch to the corresponding mode by writing any of the 4 modes to the `/data/adb/schedroid-rs/mode` node, and you can also read it to know the current mode of `schedroid-rs`.

   - #### **Mode Parameter Description:**